enthought/distarray/docs/source/index.rst

 Getting Started
 ---------------

-To see some initial examples of what distarray can do, check out the IPython notebooks and python scripts in the ``examples`` directory.
+To see some initial examples of what DistArray can do, check out the IPython notebooks and python scripts in the ``examples`` directory.

 If you have questions or would like to contribute, contact us